Salvo-32/HarbourWasteControl-IoT2021/Technology.md

     1. Component    | Operating Voltage | Operating Current | Measuring Range
        ------------ | ----------------- | ----------------- | ---------------
        [Turbidity sensor SKU SEN0189](https://wiki.dfrobot.com/Turbidity_sensor_SKU__SEN0189) |  5V DC | 40 mA (MAX) | 0-4.5 V
 3. The [pH meter SKU SEN0161](https://wiki.dfrobot.com/PH_meter_SKU__SEN0161_) measure the pH, a scale used to specify the acidity or basicity of an aqueous solution.
 The pH of seawater is typically limited to a range between 7 and 8, and it plays an important role in the ocean's carbon cycle.
 The sensor works with a probe attached to the BNC connector, while the board must be connected using PH2.0 port.
-Its power consume doesn't exceed 10mA.
+Its power consumption doesn't exceed 10mA.
     1. Component    | Operating Voltage | Operating Current | Measuring Range
        ------------ | ----------------- | ----------------- | ---------------
        [pH meter SKU SEN0161](https://wiki.dfrobot.com/PH_meter_SKU__SEN0161_) | 5V DC | 57 mA (MAX) | 0-14 PH